How to Choose The Best Algorithm for Your Applied AI & ML Solution

 b) Support Vector Machines

-It is one of the most important and powerful algorithm for performing classification and can also be used for solving regression problems.
+It is one of the most important and powerful algorithms for performing classification and can also solve regression problems.
 Support Vector Machine was such a powerful algorithm that it stunted the growth of artificial neural networks for a while as it was more powerful than it.
-SVM because of its ability to perform kernel transformations can deal with data that are in high dimensions quite effectively.
+Because of its ability to perform kernel transformations, SVM can deal with data that are in high dimensions quite effectively.
 This makes it useful to classify those data where the number of features is very high.
-SVM also comes with its own set of disadvantages such as that it is not a very good algorithm for solving regression problem as well as multi-class classification problem and its real power lies with binary classification.
-It can deal with data in high dimensions but it takes a lot of time and therefore is not a very efficient algorithm.
-Also, just like some other machine learning algorithms, its performance is very much dependent upon the selection of certain hyper parameters along with the kernel function (if it is being used).
-And like Linear Regression, it also fits a decision line and consequently it is also sensitive to outliers and can lead to overfitting easily.
+SVM also comes with its own set of disadvantages, such as that it is not a very good algorithm for solving regression problems and multi-class classification problems, and its real power lies with binary classification.
+It can deal with data in high dimensions, but it takes a lot of time and therefore is not a very efficient algorithm.
+Also, just like some other machine learning algorithms, its performance is very much dependent upon the selection of certain hyperparameters along with the kernel function (if it is being used).
+And like Linear Regression, it also fits a decision line, and consequently, it is also sensitive to outliers and can lead to overfitting easily.
+Learn more about Support Vector Machine: Introduction To SVM – Support Vector Machine Algorithm in Machine Learning

 c) K Nearest Neighbor

 One of the simplest algorithms to understand and implement, KNN is widely used for its simplicity.
-Being a non-parametric method, it has no issue with assumption and the data is not required to be in a particular statistical format for KNN to work properly.
-The time taken during the training phase if not very high as not major calculation takes place in this phase.
-Unlike Naive Bayes and Support Vector Machines that are majorly used for solving classification problems, KNN can be used for solving both, Regression and Classification problem with same level of expected accuracy.
-Also, as it looks for similar events for coming up with predictions, it is widely used as a missing value treatment method also.
-With the various advantages KNN has, there are certain aspects of it which are both a curse and a boon such as the fact that we don’t have to deal with multiple hyper-parameters to tune even when it’s a machine learning algorithm.
-He only major hyper-parameter to deal with is the value of K (number of nearest neighbor being considered) however this also caused the major problem – it’s performance is highly dependent upon the value of K. Other hyper-parameters include the distance metric but again there is a huge range of distance metric to choose from with the performance of the algorithm being directly related to the choice of the distance metric.
-KNN also cannot deal with high dimensional data as it is extremely slow in the testing phase and as it will calculate the distance from the unknown point to all testing points, the time taken to come up with predictions is very high and this problem becomes more evident when dealing with data that have too many features.
-The disadvantages also include inability to perform proper classification in the event of a class imbalance problem, requirement to scale all features (as it is the case with all the distance based algorithms) and the fact that it is vulnerable to multicollinearity, outliers and missing values.
+Being a non-parametric method, it has no issue with assumption, and the data is not required to be in a particular statistical format for KNN to work properly.
+During the training phase, the time is not very high as not major calculation takes place in this phase.
+Unlike Naive Bayes and Support Vector Machines that are majorly used for solving classification problems, KNN can solve both Regression and Classification problems with the same level of expected accuracy.
+Also, as it looks for similar events for coming up with predictions, it is widely used as a missing value treatment method.
+With the various advantages KNN has, certain aspects of it are both a curse and a boon, such as the fact that we don’t have to deal with multiple hyper-parameters to tune even when it’s a machine-learning algorithm.
+The only major hyper-parameter to deal with is the value of K (number of the nearest neighbor being considered); however, this also caused the major problem – its performance is highly dependent upon the value of K. Other hyperparameters include the distance metric, but again there is a huge range of distance metric to choose from with the performance of the algorithm being directly related to the choice of the distance metric.
+KNN also cannot deal with high dimensional data as it is prolonged in the testing phase.
+As it will calculate the distance from the unknown point to all testing points, the time taken to come up with predictions is very high, and this problem becomes more evident when dealing with data with too many features.
+The disadvantages also include the inability to perform proper classification in the event of a class imbalance problem, the requirement to scale all features (as is the case with all the distance-based algorithms), and the fact that it is vulnerable to multicollinearity, outliers, and missing values.

 d) Naïve Bayes

-Naive Bayes is a probabilistic method and it able to perform a high number of probabilistic based calculation in a very short period of time to come up with prediction.
-This is the reason that it is very efficient as it takes less time in the training and testing phase and can deal with data that are in very high dimensions.
-Because of such features it is among the most widely accepted algorithm for performing text related operation such as Text Classification as it can perform multi-class classification without much problems.
-Not to be taken lightly, the ease of understanding this algorithm is also one of its biggest advantage as this makes it easy to understand and solve the problem in the case of poor predictions.
-Among the prominent disadvantages of Naive Bayes is that it only functions for solving classification problem and not regression problems.
-The assumption that all features are independent is one assumption that is highly difficult to fulfill in real world data, it performs nonetheless still the assumption is there that can cause the algorithm to break at times.
+Naive Bayes is a probabilistic method and can perform many probabilistic-based calculations in a concise period of time to come up with predictions.
+This is why it is very efficient as it takes less time in the training and testing phase and can deal with data that are in very high dimensions.
+Because of such features, it is among the most widely accepted algorithms for performing text-related operations such as Text Classification.
+It can perform multi-class classification without many problems.
+Not to be taken lightly, the ease of understanding this algorithm is also one of its biggest advantages as this makes it easy to understand and solve the problem in the case of poor predictions.
+Among the prominent disadvantages of Naive Bayes is that it only functions for solving classification problems and not regression problems.
+The assumption that all features are independent is one assumption that is highly difficult to fulfill in real-world data, and it performs nonetheless still.
+The assumption is there that can cause the algorithm to break at times.

 e) Decision Trees

 Among the most widely used algorithm, Decision Trees can be used for both Regression and Classification.
-Decision Tree as an algorithm has a long list of advantages but among the various advantages, the most important ones are that as it is a rule based algorithm, it has no requirement to fulfill any assumptions.
-It has a decent accuracy level with the high level of interpretability being the most important aspect of its advantages.
-Decision Tree algorithm is so highly interpretable that its predictions can be visualized (in the form of a tree based diagram) that helps especially in situations where there is a need to convey the process through which the algorithm is coming up with a particular prediction.
-The advantages don’t end here as because of its inner-functioning, it takes less time during the testing phase, is not vulnerable to outlier or missing values along with having no issues with data that has multicollinearity in it.
-With all these advantages, there still persist a good number of disadvantages with this algorithm such as the time taken during the training phase which is a bit high.
+Decision Tree as an algorithm has a long list of advantages.
+Still, among the various advantages, the most important ones are that as it is a rule-based algorithm, it has no requirement to fulfill any assumptions.
+It has a decent accuracy level, with a high level of interpretability being the most important aspect of its advantages.
+The Decision Tree algorithm is so highly interpretable that its predictions can be visualized (in the form of a tree-based diagram) that helps especially in situations where there is a need to convey the process through which the algorithm is coming up with a particular prediction.
+The advantages don’t end here because of its inner-functioning, it takes less time during the testing phase, is not vulnerable to an outlier or missing values, and has no issues with data that have multicollinearity in it.
+With all these advantages, there persist a good number of disadvantages with this algorithm, such as the time taken during the training phase, which is a bit high.
 Also, as the size of the data increases, the computational time increases exponentially.
-The major problem with decision tree, however, is its habit of overfitting to the data and this is the reason that methods such as Random Forest etc. were developed to counter this problem.
+However, the major problem with the decision trees is its habit of overfitting the data, which is why methods such as Random Forest, etc., were developed to counter this problem.

 f) Random Forest

-Random Forest is a special case of Bagging where a number of samples are created using Bootstrapping and Random Subspaces on which decision tress algorithm is fit and multiple accuracies are calculated thereby simplifying the otherwise complex decision boundary consequently addressing the problem of multicollinearity.
-As it used Decision Trees as the algorithms it has almost the same set of advantages (including the lack of requirement of assumptions, data preparation and a decent level of accuracy) but doesn’t have the same set of disadvantages as it tries to solve the problem of overfitting.
-The problems of Random Forest are different from Decision Trees such as it can become extremely complex becoming highly computationally expensive and time consuming.
-Also, the level of increase in the accuracy diminishes with more number of bags (samples) thus the role of tuning hyper-parameters becomes extremely crucial such as the depth of trees and the number of bags.
-The biggest loss of Random Forest is the lack of interpretability, as it works as a black box and this is one advantage of Decision Tree which is not present with Random Forest as it is one of an ensemble learning method which in general is very less interpretable.
+Random Forest is a special case of Bagging where several samples are created using Bootstrapping and Random Subspaces on which decision trees algorithm is fit and multiple accuracies are calculated, thereby simplifying the otherwise complex decision boundary consequently addressing the problem multicollinearity.
+As it used Decision Trees as the algorithms, it has almost the same set of advantages (including the lack of assumptions, data preparation, and a decent level of accuracy).
+Still, it doesn’t have the same set of disadvantages as it tries to solve overfitting.
+The problems of Random Forest are different from Decision Trees, such as it can become extremely complex, becoming highly computationally expensive, and time-consuming.
+Also, the increase in accuracy diminishes with more bags (samples); thus, tuning hyper-parameters becomes extremely crucial, such as the depth of trees and the number of bags.
+The biggest loss of Random Forest is the lack of interpretability, as it works as a black box, and this is one advantage of Decision Tree, which is not present with Random Forest as it is one of an ensemble learning method which in general is very less interpretable.

 g) Bagging / Boosting

-Bagging and Boosting, both are ensemble methods.
-The aim of both these methods is to address the problem of overfitting.
-Bagging is a parallel process while Bossting in a sequential method.
-Both these methods can deploy any algorithm but the most common algorithm is decision trees.
-As a result they are able to solve classification and regression problems.
-One of the advantage of such methods is that they don’t require a lot of data to come up with good predictions and can perform decently even with limited data.
-Having high accuracy and the advantage of not being vulnerable to outliers, missing value, lack of assumption requirement and multicollinearity makes them a very good algorithm to deal with.
+Bagging and Boosting both are ensemble methods.
+Both these methods aim to address the problem of overfitting.
+Bagging is a parallel process while Boosting in a sequential method.
+Both these methods can deploy any algorithm, but the most common algorithm is decision trees.
+As a result, they can solve classification and regression problems.
+One of the advantages of such methods is that they don’t require much data to come up with good predictions and can perform decently even with limited data.
+Having high accuracy and the advantage of not being vulnerable to outliers, missing value, lack of assumption requirement, and multicollinearity makes them an excellent algorithm to deal with.

-The problem with these methods again is the large number of hyper-parameters to tune, time taken during the training phase and most importantly, extremely low interpretability.h.
+Again, the problem with these methods is the large number of hyper-parameters to tune, time taken during the training phase, and, most importantly, extremely low interpretability.

 h) Artificial Neural Networks

 ANN is a sophisticated deep learning algorithm that works under a reinforcement learning setup.
-It is able to provide high level of accuracy and is able to solve both, Regression as well as Classification problems.
-They don’t require any assumptions in order to work properly and are able to handle data in large quantities.
-One of the issues with ANN is that it takes a lot of time during the training phase as it has to converge to the best values of weights and bias, however, once the network is trained, the time taken for predictions (testing phase) is very low which makes it an attractive algorithm to work with.
-Being a deep learning algorithm, ANN can be deployed for solving problems that involve various kinds of data such including data having multimedia (audio, images etc.).
-It is also not adversely affected by outliers, missing values and multicollinearity.
-However, there are disadvantages such as that ANN is a very complex algorithm too understand and implement that works well when there a lot of data points.
-It is also computationally expensive when compared to other algorithms that provide similar level of accuracy (e.g. SVM).
-As they deal with large amounts of data, there is a possibility of overfitting but the most crucial is that is its extremely low interpretability as it works like a black box making it very difficult to answer questions such as finding the most important drivers (important features deriving the dependent variable).
+It can provide a high level of accuracy and can solve both, Regression as well as Classification problems.
+They don’t require any assumptions to work properly and can handle data in large quantities.
+One of the issues with ANN is that it takes a lot of time during the training phase as it has to converge to the best values of weights and bias.
+However, once the network is trained, the time taken for predictions (testing phase) is very low, making it an attractive algorithm to work with.
+Being a deep learning algorithm, ANN can be deployed for solving problems that involve various kinds of data such including data having multimedia (audio, images, etc.).
+It is also not adversely affected by outliers, missing values, and multicollinearity.
+However, there are disadvantages, such as that ANN is a very complex algorithm to understand and implement that works well when there are many data points.
+It is also computationally expensive compared to other algorithms that provide a similar level of accuracy (e.g., SVM).
+As they deal with large amounts of data, there is a possibility of overfitting.
+Still, the most crucial is that is its extremely low interpretability as it works like a black box making it very difficult to answer questions such as finding the most important drivers (important features deriving the dependent variable).

 Answering the 4 Question